railsgirls/guides.railsgirls.com/_pages/app.md

 ## Help from the coach

 When you see the box below, ask your coach to read it and help out where necessary.

 {% coach %}
 Hi coach 👋 Thank you so much for helping out today!
 {% endcoach %}

+## Try Ruby

+In these next couple guides you're going to create a new app.
+For this you'll be using the Ruby on Rails framework.
+The Rails framework is written in the Ruby programming language.
+To get a better idea of how Ruby works, go to [try.ruby-lang.org](https://try.ruby-lang.org/) for a 30 minute course before you continue.

 ## Creating the application